trust-mfn-berlin/animals-as-objects/vault/theme.how-do-animals-end-up-in-the-zoo.md

 Especially in the case of endangered species, zoos engaging in an exchange must scrupulously observe the regulations of the Convention on International Trade in Endangered Species.
 Nevertheless, for the Tierpark und the Zoo Berlin, the exchange of animals between member institutions of the German Association of Zoological Gardens, as well as between European and worldwide zoo associations remains an important source of new animals.

-This practice of creating a "cross-institutional 'metacollection'" also affects the institutions involved:
+This practice of creating a “cross-institutional ‘metacollection’” also affects the institutions involved:

->"New (collection-)collectives are created that transcend individual zoos.
-Zoo animals and zoos are placed in new relations to each other, literally displaced and interconnected in part by means of transfers for breeding purposes, and these new collectives are elaborately regulated."[^12]
+>“New (collection-)collectives are created that transcend individual zoos.
+Zoo animals and zoos are placed in new relations to each other, literally displaced and interconnected in part by means of transfers for breeding purposes, and these new collectives are elaborately regulated.”[^12]

 In light of the growing body of knowledge on rare animal species, and the increasing success of breeding programmes, zoos and aquariums also began to attempt the breeding of species that had previously been bred in captivity only rarely, or rarely with success – meaning that the attempts resulted in animals with a long lifespan and regular offspring.
 In the 1990s, the Berlin Aquarium succeeded for the first time in breeding and putting up for permanent display a variety of different jellyfish species.
 Aquarium staff caught the first specimens of moon jellyfish, which formed the foundation for the breeding efforts, in the North Sea between 1986 and 1989.
 They were allowed to accompany research vessels of the Oceanography Institute of Kiel University on research voyages for this purpose.[^13]